- When do I need to declare swimmer attendance for swim meets?

 YES!
 By registering with the Marlins you have agreed to volunteer at each meet.
 All parents are required to volunteer one shift per swimmer per meet (but no more than two shifts per meet, so don’t panic if you have 3, 4, or more swimmers!).
 Without volunteers we cannot have meets.
 If you do not volunteer you risk losing your place on the team.

 We promise, volunteering is FUN!
 You will meet a lot of other Marlin swimmers and parents, and working makes the meet go faster, too.
 The Marlins organization is volunteer-run, and we look forward to having you in our swim family!
 You can find more information on volunteering on our Volunteer Page.

 Throughout the season our coaches, parents are swimmers are focused on individual improvement, but at the last meet of the season, the Divisional Championship Meet, we are looking to bring home the trophy!
 This means we need every one of our swimmers in attendance.
 It's a team effort that everyone should be a part of.
 When you sign up to be a Marlin, you are committing to attend this meet!

 After the season, there is a special meet where swimmers attend by invitation.
 This means that swimmers need to meet a time standard to attend.
-The last several years this meet has been held at Texas A&M. Invitational qualification times are listed in the Resources tab.
+The meet location will be shared prior to the meet.
+Invitational qualification times are listed in the Resources tab.
 Swimmers that have made an invitational time are given a silver swim camp to reward their accomplishment.